Damianrogers51/NoteSnap/README.md

                              (grouped by note_id)
 ```

-This design choice simplifies the system architecture by establishing a clear data flow pattern where companion devices serve as image sources and note clients act as display endpoints.
+This design choice simplifies the system architecture by establishing a clear data flow pattern where companion devices serve images and note clients act as display endpoints.

 #### Room-based Communication